MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/interact-03.md

     }
     ```

-1. In order to add the WebXR support, we need to call the method *createDefaultXRExperienceAsync* of a scene.
-The result is Promise.
-For simplicity, we keep using the Promise.
-Though for real-world application you would convert this code to use async/await pattern.
+3. In order to add WebXR support, we need to call *createDefaultXRExperienceAsync*, which has a *Promise* result.
+For simplicity, we'll keep using the Promise.
+For real-world applications, you would convert this code to use the async/await pattern.
 Here is the updated version:

     ```javascript
      const createScene = function() {